porterbmoody/balmingilead/content/posts/How to get with any girl.md

 ## Go to events
 ![asu](/content/images/asy.jfif)

-Go to a club, event, party, or literally anything social.
+First make sure you look clean and fresh.
+Then Go to a club, event, party, or literally anything social.

-## Start a conversation with them
+## Start a conversation

+Start talking with them about anything and act super interested in them.
+At the end ask for their snapchat or phone number.